Spaceslug/FogOfWarChess/roadlog-changemap.md

 - spectate a PGN (PGNs on server)
 - full PGN support ()
 - Print rules
+- make a propper logger on server.
+Write to log file and console.
+Delete logfile on restart
+- a check to evaluate the validity of time spent on move.
+Change the value if it seems wrong.

 ### version 0.13.0
 - [ ] save userdata